SAKSHISAAHU/Data_Analytics/15.projects/3.excel_prj/prj.md

 # **Business Transcation Analysis**
-- **Business Problem :**
+- **Business Problem:**
-    - We have to do 'Analytical Report' for, Business sales transcation of a company.
+    - We have to make 'Analytical Report' for, Business sales transcation of a company.

 - **Data Nomenclature :**
     1. **Transaction_ID** → Unique ID for each sale.